soksiis/soksiis/README.md

 - 🇪🇸 I'm a 19-year-old cybersecurity enthusiast from Spain.
 - 🔒 Passionate about ethical hacking.
+- I’ve been into cybersecurity since early 2024.

 ---

 ### 🔗 Find Me Online